szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Arrows of Piercing always cause at least half of the extra piercing damage (1346) (IWDEE BGEE BG2EE EET)

 This makes the arrows cause at least 3 extra piercing damage when the save succeeds.
 This should make these expensive arrows feel less wasteful when used, especially against targets with good saves.
 Additionally, these arrows have a 10% higher critical hit chance.
 Magic resistance is also not affected.
-It also standardizes them to behave as +3 weapons, like in IWDEE.
+It also standardizes them to behave as +3 weapons for the purposes of what they can hit, like in IWDEE.

 ### Make Bolts of Biting slightly more deadly (1347) (IWDEE BGEE BG2EE EET)